snlamm/objection-dynamic-finder/README.md

 ## Usage

 See Objection.js [docs](http://vincit.github.io/objection.js/#plugin-development-best-practices) on using plugins.
-Once the plugin is applied to a Model class, that class can use `.finder` in queries.
+Once the plugin is applied to a Model class, that class can use dynamic finders in queries.

 ```js
 const Finder = require('objection-dynamic-finder')